 You can request a demo directly from the team.

-You can build as many workflows as you want on any of the plans (including free), and you can have as many of them switched on as you want.
+You can build as many workflows as you want on any of the plans (including free), and you can have as many of them switched on as you want (except on the free plan where the limit is 2).

 In terms of apps, you can use any of them on any plan (again, including free), with the exception of Twitter - which requires a paid plan.
 This is because people were abusing the app to create spam machines.